Karin-Nielsen/CS4348_Project3/README.md

   * Your program should be able to reproduce the sample shown in the book as well as any similar set of jobs.

-### Sample Output

-  * Below is sample text-based output for FCFS:

-FCFS

-A  XXX
-B           XXXXXX
-C                             XXXX
-D                                        XXXXX
-E                                                       XX

-FCFS (this is another way you may print the output instead of the one above)

-A B C D E
-X
-X
-X
-   X
-   X
-   X
-   X
-   X
-   X
-      X
-      X
-      X
-      X
-         X
-         X
-         X
-         X
-         X
-            X
-            X

 ## Instructions to Compile/Run

   * Java Files: Scheduler.java